mcanela-iese/DataScience/1. What is data science?/README.md

 * Visual programming, based on flow charts which are a graphical translation of code.

 This course are based on code.
-More specifically, it uses Python, which is, currently, one of the leading choices of data scientists, in fierce competition with R. About 15 years ago, data mining textbooks were using visual programming or menus in their examples, but, nowadays, almost all the data science textbooks are based on R or Python, and the examples include code.
+More specifically, it uses Python, which is, currently, one of the leading choices of data scientists, in fierce competition with R. About 15 years ago, data mining textbooks were using visual programming and/or menus in their examples, but, nowadays, almost all the data science textbooks are based on R or Python, and the examples include code.

-The majority of the data science tasks of are performed on **structured data**, that is, on data sets in tabular form, with rows and columns.
-The rows correspond to the samples, which are typically individuals, companies or transactions, and the columns to features.
+The majority of the data science tasks are performed on **structured data**, that is, on data sets in tabular form, with rows and columns.
+The rows correspond to the **samples**, which are typically individuals, companies or transactions, and the columns to **features**.
 The features are either **numeric** (eg price) or **categorical** (eg gender).
 Nevertheless, there are also methods for dealing with **string** (text) data and **datetimes**.
 Categorical features are managed with 1/0 valued **dummies** in many analyses.

-In the Python implementation of data science, tabular data sets are typically managed as objects called **data frames**.
+In Python, tabular data sets are typically managed as objects called **data frames**.
 Data frames were born in R, but have been adopted by other languages, like Python and Scala.
 Roughly speaking, a data frame is a collection of data (column) vectors, all of the same length.
 All the data points in the same column are of the same type, but the data frame can contain columns of different types.